After thinking about the async fn in traits problem for a while, I've come to the conclusion that the syntax Rust chose for async fn

 async Task<int> Foo();

-// error: the `async` modifer can only be used in functions
+// error: the `async` modifier can only be used in functions

 // that have a body